adambard/learnxinyminutes-docs/mongodb.html.markdown

 /////////////// Insert (Create) /////////////////////////

 // Insert one employee into the database
-// Each insertion returns an object that acknowledges that a document was inserted
+// Each insertion returns acknowledged true or false
 // Every document has a unique _id value assigned to it automatically db.engineers.insertOne({ name: "Jane Doe", age: 21, gender: 'Female' })